 Nutrient rich food?

-Letting your baby fill up on too many low calorie foods in place of breast milk could result in your baby getting less total nutrition than before solids.
+Letting your baby fill up on too many low calorie foods in place of breast milk could result in your baby getting less total nutrition than before solids were introduced.
 Carlos Gonzalez, a Spanish paediatrician explains more about calorific values of a range of food (plus much more on starting solids and picky eaters) in My Child Won’t Eat!: How to enjoy mealtimes without worry.

 Mothers’ milk has 70kcal (kilocalories, commonly known as calories) per 100g (3.5oz).
 By contrast boiled rice has 126kcal, cooked chickpeas (garbanzos) 150kcal, chicken 186kcal, bananas 91kcal per 100g (3.5oz)—but apples have only 52kcal, oranges 45kcal, cooked carrots 27kcal, cooked cabbage 15kcal, cooked spinach 20kcal, green beans 15kcal and lettuce 17kcal per 100g (3.5oz).
 And this is providing that these foods have been drained well; if the water they have been cooked in is included, they are even less substantial.